lcnetdev/documentation-marva-manual/work-description/title-information.md

 ## July 2025 Best Practice for Recording Parallel Titles and Variant Titles

 If you want to record a Parallel title or a Variant title that is different from the Preferred title for Work, you can add new Work Title information components for the titles.
 Do not use ISBD punctuation.
+All Parallel titles should be recorded as variant titles.
 Keep in mind that titles associated with a location, such as Spine title, Caption title, or Binder title, are more appropriate as Instance Title variants.

 ## Title: Lightning Bolt Menu